Laser pointer: Netherlands

 Before 1998 Class 3A lasers were allowed.
 In 1998 it became illegal to trade Class 2 laser pointers that are "gadgets" (e.g. ball pens, key chains, business gifts, devices that will end up in children's possession, parts of toys, etc.).
 It is still allowed to trade Class 2 (< 1 mW) laser pointers proper, but they have to meet requirements regarding warnings and instructions for safe use in the manual.
 Trading of Class 3 and higher laser pointers is not allowed.

 Sweden

 The use of pointers with output power > 1 mW is regulated in public areas and school yards.
 From 1 January 2014 it is necessary to have a special permit in order to own a laser pointer with a classification of 3R, 3B or 4, i.e. over 1 mW.

 Switzerland

-In Switzerland, the use of laser pointers is prohibited since 1 June 2019, except for class 1 laser pointers, which may be used only indoors.
+In Switzerland, the possession of laser pointers has been prohibited since 1 June 2019, except for class 1 laser pointers, which may be used only indoors.